joe-irving/RIPS/donate.md

 Sort code:

+{% include donation-buttons.html %}

 ## What we spend fund on

 - Emails to send and reply
-- Commissary Money
+- Commissary money
 - Sending people things in prison
-- Website + hosting
+- Our website
 - Transport + Expenses
 - In the future it would be nice to offer legal support